ksmills88/FontScraper/README.md

         > ```/api/websites/:url```
     - When you hit the route, the code runs to scrape the font data and html title from the given website.
 This will take a few seconds.

-    - Once the scrape is complete, you are then redirected back to the initial route (```api/websites```) to see the results of that scrape.
+    - Once the scrape is complete, you will see the updated results of that scrape (replacing the previous results).

     - If the application was unable to scrape the font data, your result will look something like this: